To formally declare one's abandonment or rejection of a claim, right, or possession.

 Ways to tell them apart:

-Renounce often involves personal decisions or public declarations to give up something, while denounce involves public criticism of someone or something else.
+Remember that renounce often involves a personal decision or a formal declaration to give up something, while denounce involves publicly declaring something as wrong or evil.